micha/jquery-tablesort/README.markdown

 ====================

 This is a very small script to make HTML tables sortable using JavaScript.
+It weighs in at about 1.2K, compressed but not packed.
+It's intended to be simple, fast, and easy to use.

-It supports data of the following types:
+It supports sorting data of the following types:

   * strings
   * numbers